Before you begin

 Assess for accessibility

-You can self-assess your accessibility with these online tools listed by on its website.
+You can self-assess your accessibility with these on its website.
 These will either mark what isn’t compliant or build a report.
-The national Digital Transformation Agency also has a recommended testing for self-assessment.
+The national Digital Transformation Agency also has a for self-assessment.

 Where possible, outsource accessibility testing to an independent vendor — their review will be more comprehensive.